AndresTIY/Day21-HW1/src/readme.md

 WHEN: user types in message and clicks submit
 WHAT: name: timestamp: message is displayed in chat box
 - this info needs to get sent to the server

+#### just typing out my thoughts
+- whenever we type in a new message and click submit, the message has to be added to the chat screen with USER (TIMESTAMP): BODY syntax
+  - could create a function that appends a <p> tag with 3 spans within
+  -